khanhtra/Game-of-Life/DEVELOPER.md

     the graphics server provided.
 The "display" function works in tandem with GraphicsClient.cpp.
 For the present implementation, "alive" states are modeled by a solid square, and "dead" states are modeled by a hollow square.
 Cell size and cell gap are hard coded.

-_CA Simulator (GraphicsClient.cpp,GraphicsClient.h, and casimulator.cpp)_
-    Creates a pre-determined GUI layout that I have designed.
-The GUI displays buttons that respond to clicks given by the Graphics
+_Cellular Automaton Simulation (casimulator.cpp)_

+    Creates a GUI that is designed by me given by the tools of the graphics client.
+The buttons are created so that whenever the correct position is clicked (location is given by the graphics server) the correct action will be performed on the left side of the
-    Server and perform actions based on what is "clicked".
-I have designed the GUI so that whenever a click is performed the button will flash a color to indicate it is being pressed, with the exception of "RUN", where the button will remain green until "PAUSE" is clicked.
+    GUI.
+Whenever pressed with the exception of "RUN", the buttons will flash a color to indicate is has been clicked on.
+The "RUN" button will remain green if pressed and the simulation is currently running.
+Pressing "PAUSE" will stop the ongoing simulation and
+    "RUN" will go back to it's original color.
+"LOAD" will open a file browser and the selected text file's properties will be shown on the GUI.
+"RESET" will reset the simulation back to it's original state from when "LOAD" was performed.
+"CLEAR" will make the left side of the GUI blank, setting each cell to state 0.
+The "RANDOM" button randomly assigned each cell state to be either dead or alive.
+The code includes a "toggle" logic which lets the user change the state of any desired cell from dead to alive or alive to dead.
+The simulation will run based on these updated toggled values.

 **CONWAY'S GAME OF LIFE IN C**

 The code follows these sets of rules for the Game of Life for each simulation:
 - _Any live cell with 2 or 3 neighbors surive._